 - Spread protein intake out over several feeds.
 There’s a certain amount of protein above which you don’t stimulate any more muscle growth.
 That means if you’re having a massive protein hit once a day, you’re not maximising muscle growth potential.
 You’re better off getting the optimal amount several times a day.

 - Get around 25g of protein per feed.
-Protein amounts above 20g per feed have been shown to optimally stimulate muscle building, but 25g is recommended.
-So, that means five feeds of 25g protein each for men, or four feeds of 25g protein each for women would be the optimal meal strategy.
+Protein amounts above 20g per meal have been shown to stimulate muscle building optimally, but 25g is recommended.
+That means five feeds of 25g protein each for men, or four feeds of 25g protein each for women would be the optimal meal strategy.

 - Supplement with leucine.
 Leucine is the amino acid that directly stimulates muscle synthesis.
 Supplementing a meal with leucine will ensure optimal muscle synthesis at each feed.

 - Get enough carbohydrate.
-Carbohydrate gives you energy, increases insulin to drive nutrients into muscles, suppresses muscle breakdown and helps maintain the energy status of muscles cells, which is a factor for muscle synthesis.
+Carbohydrate gives you energy, increases insulin to drive nutrients into muscles, suppresses muscle breakdown, and helps maintain muscle cells’ energy status, which is a factor for muscle synthesis.

 - Get enough calories.
 You need a calorie deficit if you want to lose appreciable amounts of body fat, but too big a deficit will impact energy levels and, crucially, testosterone levels.
-If you’re trying to lose body fat at the same time then keep the calorie deficit moderate.
+If you’re trying to lose body fat simultaneously, then keep the calorie deficit moderate.

 Train the right way